angular/angular/adev/src/content/guide/signals/resource.md

 Most signal APIs are synchronous— `signal`, `computed`, `input`, etc. However, applications often need to deal with data that is available asynchronously.
 A `Resource` gives you a way to incorporate async data into your application's signal-based code.

 You can use a `Resource` to perform any kind of async operation, but the most common use-case for `Resource` is fetching data from a server.
-The following creates a resource to fetch some user data.
+The following example creates a resource to fetch some user data.

 The easiest way to create a `Resource` is the `resource` function.